pa11y/pa11y/MIGRATION.md

 ### JavaScript Interface

 A two-step running process is now used over a single `pa11y.sniff()` function.
-This allows a single PhantomJS browser to run multiple tests, reducing memory usage and making Pa11y more usful to derivative tools.
+This allows a single PhantomJS browser to run multiple tests, reducing memory usage and making Pa11y more useful to derivative tools.
 See the [README](README.md) for more information.

 ### Output Format